Long-time Asymptotics for Nonlinear Growth-fragmentation Equations: The Prion Equation: Existence of Periodic Solutions

 Here we look at a generalization of the influence of polymers on the polymerization rate by considering the system

-where $p\geq0$ and $f:\R^+\to\R^+$ is a differentiable function.
-In this framework, the model of \cite{Greer2} corresponds to $p=1$ and $f(P)=\f{1}{1+\omega P},$ together with $\tau$ constant, $\beta$ linear and $\kappa$ constant.
+where $p\geq0$ and $f:\R_+\to\R_+$ is a differentiable function.
+In this framework, the model of \cite{Greer2} corresponds to $p=1$ and $f(P)=\f{1}{1+\omega P},$ together with $\tau$ constant, $\beta$ linear, and $\kappa$ constant.
 Using the reduction method to ODEs, we prove that such a system can exhibit periodic solutions.
-For this we consider the foolowing system, where $M_p=M_p[\U],$
+For this we consider the following system, where $M_p=M_p[\U],$

-which is a particular case of System~\eqref{eq:Webbgen} with coefficients satisfying the assumptions of Theorem~\ref{th:nu1} and up to a dilation of $f.$ We prove that, under some conditions on the incidence function $f,$ there exist values of $p$ for which System~\eqref{eq:prionoscill} admits periodic solutions.
-The method is to consider $p$ as a varying bifurcation parameter and prove that Hopf bifurcation occurs when $p$ increases.
+which is a particular case of System~\eqref{eq:Webbgen}, with coefficients satisfying the assumptions of Theorem~\ref{th:nu1} and up to a dilation of $f.$ We prove that, under Assumption~\eqref{as:fandgprion} on the incidence function $f,$ there exist values of the coefficients for which System~\eqref{eq:prionoscill} admits nontrivial periodic solutions.
+This result is stated in the following theorem, which is a more detailed version of Theorem~\ref{th:prion}.